In Japan, people don’t use credit cards that much like those in overseas.

 Especially when it comes to small things such as food, drink, etc.

-One of the reasons is I’ve already gotten used to the cash culture since I was little.
+One of the reasons is I’ve already gotten used to the cash culture of Japan since I was a child.

 And before I hold credit cards I was also afraid of losing it and felt like it can be very dangerous.